Tandon-A/MLEND_Udacity/Capstone_Project/Project_Proposal.md

 _Accuracy = (TP + TN) / (TP + FP + TN + FN)_,
 where TP = True Positives, FP = False Positives, TN = True Negatives and FN = False Negative.

 Accuracy as a metric is easy to interpret and implement, but it paints a different picture for a model in case of imbalanced datasets.
 Consider an example of a binary classification problem with the negative class samples having a ratio of 1:100 with the positive class samples.
-In such a case, a majority class classifier which always predicts positive class for every image would have 99% accuracy even though the model hasn't learnt any features for classification.
+In such a case, a majority class classifier which always predicts positive class for every image would have 99% accuracy even though the model hasn't learnt any features.
+Metrics such as precision and recall can help evaluate model’s performance in such cases.

-Metrics such as precision and recall help in evaluating model's performance in case of imbalanced datasets.
-FER 2013, the dataset used in this project, contains only 547 images for disgust class as compared to the 8989 images for the happiness class.
+FER 2013, the dataset used in this project, is a bit imbalanced as it contains only 547 images for disgust class as compared to the 8989 images for the happiness class.
+Hence, precision and recall would be used as additional evaluation metrics.
 Mathematically,
 _Precision = TP / (TP + FP)_  and _Recall = TP / (TP + FN)_,
 where TP = True Positives, FP = False Positives, TN = True Negatives and FN = False Negative.

 ### Project Design